 The LCC1223T-A is AR coated for visible light from 350 to 700 nm (see the Performance tab for transmission and retardance data).
 This retarder features a Ø20 mm clear aperture and has an outer diameter of 2", making it compatible with any of our Ø2" optic mounts for 12 mm thick optics (such as the LCRM2 or RSP2).

 LC Retarder Performance

 In their nematic phase, liquid crystals molecules have an ordered orientation, which together with the stretched shape of the molecules, creates an optical anisotropy.
 When an electric field is applied, the molecules align to the field and the level of effective retardance is controlled by the tilting of the LC molecules.
 To minimize effects due to ions in the material, an LC device must be driven using an alternating voltage.
-Our LCC25 controller is designed to minimize the DC bias in the driving signal in the operating range of 0 V to 25 V.
+Our LCC25 and KLC101 controllers, sold below, are designed to minimize the DC bias in the driving signal in the operating range of 0 V to 25 V.

 Due to changes in the molecular polarizability, the LC material exhibits higher chromatic dispersion at short wavelengths and comparably small chromatic dispersion at long wavelengths.
 To account for this, we provide the retardance data at two select wavelengths within the product's wavelength range in the graph below.